LasagnaCake/Makai/docs/specifications/anima-lang.md

 Jumps will be relative to the current block's scope.
 To jump to a different block in the **previous scope** (or global, if none), prepend the jump target with `~`.
 To jump via an **absolute path (starting from global scope)**, prepend the jump target with `:`.

-In essence: An `:act`'s contents are **private**, and a `:scene`'s contents are **public**.
+In essence: An `act`'s contents are **private**, and a `scene`'s contents are **public**.

-### On the `:next` and `:perform` commands
+### On the `next` and `perform` commands

 The state is comprised of the current actor state, global SP mode, and execution pointer.

-`:next` behaves more like how a `goto` would - immediately jumps execution to the block, without resetting or saving the current state, and **does not return to the previous execution point**.
+`next` behaves more like how a `goto` would - immediately jumps execution to the block, without resetting or saving the current state, and **does not return to the previous execution point**.

-`:perform` behaves more like how a function call would.
+`perform` behaves more like how a function call would.
 The current state gets pushed in the stack, and then reset to its starting value.
 Once the named block is done, the stack gets popped, and **the previous state is restored**.

-If a `:perform` is followed by any amount of `:next`s, then the program will return execution to the `:perform` statement's location.
+If a `perform` is followed by any amount of `next`s, then the program will return execution to the `:perform` statement's location.

 ### On the `[]` command